abhideepghosh/HabitualHarmoney-NextJS/README.md

     npm run dev
     ```

-Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.
+Open [http://localhost:9002](http://localhost:9002) or your own hosted port url with your browser to see the result.

+Open [Habitual Harmoney](https://habitual-harmoney-next-js.vercel.app/) with your browser to see the live demo.

 ## How to Use